wangziqi2013/wangziqi2013.github.io/_posts/2022-08-09-reuse-cache.markdown

 The tag array runs NRR (Not Recently Reused) replacement algorithm.
 Each tag entry has a single bit indicating whether the entry is re-referenced after being inserted (value being 0) or not (value being 1).
+When a new entry is inserted, the NRR bit is set to 1, and when the block is accessed again, the NRR bit is cleared.
+Eviction decisions are made randomly for blocks having the NRR bit bring 1.
+**If all blocks have NRR bit being 0, a case that the paper did not cover,** I think the reasonable action is to reset all block's NRR bit to 1, and then a random tag entry is evicted from the set.